Gerlach–Empire, Nevada

 Gerlach–Empire was a census-designated place (CDP) in Washoe County, Nevada, United States.
 It was replaced by the separate CDPs of Gerlach and Empire for the 2010 census.
 The combined population was 499 at the 2000 census.
 A former company town for United States Gypsum Corporation, Empire was once home to more than 750 people.
 It is part of the Reno–Sparks Metropolitan Statistical Area.
 Most of the population lives in the two tiny settlements of Gerlach, a neighboring hamlet with fewer than 200 people that shares its schools with Empire; the rest live on outlying rural ranching properties.
 The nearest town, Nixon, is 60 miles to the south on a reservation owned by the Pyramid Lake Paiute Tribe.

+History

+The former CDP of Empire was established with the founding of the gypsum mine in 1923, and U.S. Gypsum owned and supported the town starting from the year 1946.

 Geography

 According to the United States Census Bureau, the CDP in 2000 had a total area of 94.1 mi2, all land.
 Its elevation is 3946 ft.